ibm-cloud-docs/FileStorage/working-with-snapshots.md

 Manual snapshots that aren't deleted in the portal manually, are automatically deleted when you reach space limitations.
 The oldest snapshot is deleted first.
 {: note}

-## Deleting a snapshot from the SLCLI
+## Deleting a snapshot from the CLI
 {: #deletesnapshotCLI}
 {: cli}

 Snapshots that are no longer needed can be manually removed to free up space for future snapshots.
-You can delete a snapshot from the SLCLI by using the following command.
+You can delete a snapshot from the CLI by using the following command.

 ```sh
 # slcli file snapshot-delete --help